 So what shall we do?
 One of Groucho Marx’s all time great wisecracks was, “I wouldn’t want to belong to any club that would have me as a member.”
 Combining this with our Lord’s answer to a troubled and confused John the Baptist, we have perhaps a clue as to the nature of the Christian life and witness to which we should strive.
 It is not that, when our faith is challenged or when someone else is in doubt, we are to produce arguments or slogans, still less threats of damnation!
 It is rather that we are to point to a life—the life of Christ that is graceful, sustaining, freeing, and life giving, and to a community that is imbued with that life.

 But can the church be such a community?
-It can, by God’s grace, and sometimes it is.
-And we can do our little bit to help it become that by endeavoring ourselves live that life, perhaps taking as our daily commitment the attitude that St. Francis’ prayer envisages:
+It can by God’s grace and sometimes even is.
+And we can do our little bit to help it become that by endeavoring ourselves live that life, perhaps taking as our daily commitment the attitude that St Francis’ prayer envisages:

 O divine Master,